 - Cora Lynn Cascades Waterfall Walk

-Parks Victoria run regular guided walks in the below parks.
-See this link for times and dates
+Parks Victoria run regular guided walks in some of its parks.
+See this link for times and dates.

 - 2020 Covid-19 / Cornavirus popular parks closed list here

 - For general information on walking and Parks Victoria, head here.

 - More dog-friendly walk ideas try our list here.